ty-ler/runelite-karambwan-fishing/README.md

 # Karambwan Fishing Plugin

-Swap Last Destination/Configure options on Zanaris Fairy Ring for easy Karambwan (CKR) teleport after banking in Zanaris.
+Make "Zanaris" the first menu option on Fairy Ring next to Karambwans (DKP).
+Eliminates the need to right click the Fairy Ring when banking at Zanaris.